Uberi/University-Notes/MATH138/MATH138.md

 Note that $k$ is non-negative and we use $-k$ because hot things cool.
 This cooling coefficient is influenced by the material and shape of the object.

+From this we can tell that the object stops cooling when $T_h = T_r$, so $\frac{\dee}{\dee x} T_h = 0$.

 Values of $T$ for which $\frac{\dee T_h}{\dee x} = 0$ are called **equilibria**.

+### Conservation

 Most differential equations in science and engineering come from **conservation principles** - principles that apply universally and constrain what can happen.
-FOr example, conservation of mass/energy/charge/momentum.
+For example, conservation of mass/energy/charge/momentum.

-### Conservation

-Conservation principles are easy to represent in mathematics.
+Conservation principles are easy to represent in mathematics, though the models can be pretty elaborate.
 Basically, what they state is that the rate of the change of something is the rate of change of something increasing minus the rate of stuff decreasing.

 For example, the rate of change of people of the people in the room is the rate of change of people entering minus the rate of change of people leaving.